iceberg988/iceberg988.github.io/_posts/2021-03-10-iostat-awaitt.md

 * Multipathing if any
 * Hardware handling
   * HBA driver
-  * Transportation(bus),
+  * Transportation(bus)
   * FC switch routing if any
   * Storage controller queuing, caching and processing
-  * Actual disk latency(service time)
+  * Actual disk latency

 ## How the await time is calculated?

 The await is the average time on a per I/O basis, measured in milliseconds.
-It mainly includes the time spent in I/O scheduler queue and time spent on storage service it if the HBA/SAN latency is relatively marginal.
+It mainly includes the time spent in I/O scheduler queue and time spent on storage servicing it if the HBA/SAN latency is relatively marginal.

 There are two queues involved in the I/O processing path.